Surface groups are flexibly stable: Abstract

 \section{Abstract}

 We show that surface groups are flexibly stable in permutations.
+This is the first non-trivial example of a non-amenable flexibly stable group.
 Our method is purely geometric and relies on an analysis of branched covers of hyperbolic surfaces.
 Along the way we establish a quantitative variant of the LERF property for surface groups which may be of independent interest.